Photo: Ted Van Pelt from Mechanicsburg, PA, USA / CC BY (https://creativecommons.org/licenses/by/2.0)

 # 1 – Fire Woman

-We close out our top 10 songs from the Cult list with the great track “Fire Woman.”
+We close out our top 10 songs from the Cult list with the excellent track “Fire Woman.”
 The song was released on their smash album Sonic Temple.
 It is the band’s most successful song from at least a commercial point of view.
+I can listen to this one over and over again and never get tired of it.